youroldmangaming/DOX/docs/index.md

 # Notebook Overview

-**DOX - A Computer Scientist's Lab Notebook** is a digital logbook, documenting the setup of various technical labs, hardware experiments, software configurations, and any testing performed.
-This site will serve as a reference for future experiments and a learning tool for others.
+**Welcome to DOX.
+A Computer Scientists Lab NoteBook.

+With DOX I will be documenting the setups of various technical labs, hardware experiments, software configurations, as well as intresting tests performed.
+This site will serve as a reference for future experiments as well as a learning tool for others.

-A lifetime of software development with experience in all roles, from greenfield self-starting software houses to fully enabled small to medium-sized teams, and then onto enterprise-level standards-based production (Software Engineer to Chief Technical Officer).
-The scope includes:
+Here is my gift to you.
+A lifetime of software development and experience in all roles within IT and T, from greenfield self-starting software houses to fully enabled small to medium-sized teams, and then onto enterprise-level standards-based production.
+From being a Junior  Software Engineer to becoming a Chief Technical Officer across multiple companies.
+The scope of DOX includes:

-- Software Engineering
+Software Engineering,
-- Infrastructure Implementation
+Infrastructure Implementation,
-- Database, Security, and System Administration
-- Service Delivery and Account Management
-- Product Development and Marketing
-- ITIL, Best Practices
-- Project and Programme Delivery
+Database design, Security, and System Administration, Service Delivery and Account Management as well as Product Development and Marketing, mixed with ITIL, PMP, Prince2 and industry Best Practices and the scares of many many Projects and Programmes delivered across the world.

-This project will cover it all, with no simple demarcation, as these fields are all deeply intertwined.
+This endeavor will cover it all, with no simple demarcation, as these fields are all deeply intertwined as has been my career.

-Thanks to Mr. Dale, in 1979 bringing his AppleII into the Parents Day at school, it was at this very instance in time I set out to becomming a Computer Scientist.
+In saying that, this journey started all thanks to Mr. Dale, way back in 1979 when I was a boy.
+Mr Dale brought his Apple 2 into the Parents School Day, showing how to change the color of a sprite via code.
+It was at this very instance in time, it was determined that I would set out to become a Computer Scientist, I had not choice.
+What you will fine within DOX is a life time of experience along with interesting projects and experiments, mixed with best practice.
+Have fun and enjoy the journey along with me.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_mOaCiMCN2Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Core Features
+## Core Documentation Features

 ### 1. Project and Experiment Logging
 - Document detailed step-by-step instructions on setting up labs, configurations, experiments, and troubleshooting.